-On February 13, 2019, the Board declared the following dividends for the quarter ending March 31, 2019: (i) a cash dividend of \$0.02625 per share on the Common Shares; (ii) a cash dividend of \$0.523375 per share on the Series A Preferred Shares; and (iii) a cash dividend of \$0.4375 per share on the Series C Preferred Shares.
-The dividends are payable on April 1, 2019 to shareholders of record at the close of business on March 15, 2019.
+On February 26, 2020, the Board declared the following dividends for the quarter ending March 31, 2020: (i) a cash dividend of \$0.02625 per share on the Common Shares; (ii) a cash dividend of \$0.523375 per share on the Series A Preferred Shares; and (iii) a cash dividend of \$0.4375 per share on the Series C Preferred Shares.
+The dividends are payable on March 31, 2020 to shareholders of record at the close of business on March 16, 2020.

 The declaration and payment of dividends is subject to the discretion of the Board and may vary depending on a variety of factors and conditions existing from time to time.
-The payment of cash dividends to shareholders is not assured or guaranteed and dividends may be reduced or suspended.
+The payment of dividends to shareholders is not assured or guaranteed and dividends may be reduced or suspended entirely.
 In addition to the foregoing, the Corporation's ability to pay dividends now or in the future may be limited by covenants contained in the agreements governing any indebtedness that the Corporation has incurred or may incur in the future, including the terms of the Credit Facilities.
 The Credit Facilities provide that Birchcliff is not permitted to make any distribution (including dividends) at any time when an event of default exists or would reasonably be expected to exist upon making such distribution, unless such event of default arose subsequent to the ordinary course declaration of the applicable distribution.
-For further information regarding the risks and assumptions relating to the payment of dividends, see "Risk Factors - Financial Risks and Risks Relating to Economic Conditions - Dividends".
+For further information regarding the risks and assumptions relating to the payment of dividends, see "Risk Factors - Dividends".